Chemical clock: Substrate-depletive clock reaction

 When substrate (B) is present, the clock species (C) is quickly consumed in the second reaction.
 Only when substrate B is all used up or depleted, species C can build up in amount causing the color to change.
-An example for this clock reaction is the sulfite/iodate reaction or iodine clock reaction, also known as Landolt's reaction.
+The classical example for this clock reaction is the sulfite/iodate reaction or iodine clock reaction, also known as Landolt's reaction.
+A more modern example is the molybdenum blue clock reaction.

 Sometimes, a clock reaction involves the production of intermediate species in three consecutive reactions.